WalterProof/tzkt-php-client/docs/Api/OperationsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$id = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by internal TzKT id.
+$id = new \Bzzhh\Tzkt\Model\AccountsGetBalanceParameter(); // AccountsGetBalanceParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $hash = new \Bzzhh\Tzkt\Model\OperationsGetSmartRollupAddMessagesOpsHashParameter(); // OperationsGetSmartRollupAddMessagesOpsHashParameter | Filter by operation hash.
 Click on the parameter to expand more details.
 $counter = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by operation counter.
 Click on the parameter to expand more details.
 $level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by the domain level.
 Click on the parameter to expand more details.
-$timestamp = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp (ISO 8601) of the operation.
+$timestamp = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp (ISO 8601) of the operation.
 Click on the parameter to expand more details.
 $status = new \Bzzhh\Tzkt\Model\AccountsGetOperationsStatusParameter(); // AccountsGetOperationsStatusParameter | Filter by operation status (`applied`, `failed`, `backtracked`, `skipped`).
 Click on the parameter to expand more details.
 $sender = new \Bzzhh\Tzkt\Model\AccountsGetDelegateParameter(); // AccountsGetDelegateParameter | Filter by operation sender address.
 Click on the parameter to expand more details.